 Step-3: Three-Cylinder Training Set Reviews.
-The next step continues the machine training in an iterative process.
-In a hybrid active learning type of predictive coding the machine selects some of the documents for you to train and you select some.
+This step continues the machine training in an iterative process.
+In a hybrid active learning type of predictive coding the machine selects some of the documents for you to train, and you select the rest.
 The machine usually selects the document that it would like you input on.
 Typically that is a selection of documents whose classification the machine is unsure of.
 They are usually the documents with a probability ranking between 40% and 60%.
 With other designs the machine can also select high-ranking documents, and perhaps only high-ranking, for you to review.
 The computer selection method, either high-ranking, or uncertainty, is one of the three cylinders of a predictive coding search engine.
 See Losey, Three-Cylinder Multimodal Approach To Predictive Coding.
 The other two are random sampling, to keep the search open, which has questionable value, and judgmental sampling, iw – human selection, just as in the initial round of training.

 Step-4: Machine Learning Iterations is where the software takes the input provided by the SME team and extrapolates and applies those classifications to the entire collection of documents.
 The predictive coding software then ranks all documents in the collection, usually on a percentage basis, from 99.9% to relevant, to 0.01%.
 This key predictive coding step is repeated as needed for quality control (QC) purposes.
 These iterations continue until the training is complete within the proportional constraints of the case.
 At that point the attorney in charge of the search may declare the search complete and ready for the next quality assurance test.